ccrash/StocksMarket/README.md

 ### Potential Improvements with More Time

 - Splash Screen & Icons: A polished first impression is crucial.
 Custom splash screens and adaptive icons would enhance professionalism.
+- Dynamic loading of Stocks from an API/json to populate the main FlatList
 - UI/UX Refinements: Further visual polish with smoother transitions, micro-interactions, and layout improvements.
 - Localization: Add multi-language support to improve accessibility and usability for international users.